Saturday, August 26, 2023

 Red arrow, our walk.
 Yellow arrow, the Court of Miracles.

-The name comes from beggars dropping their crutches and bandages on entering, being miraculously cured.
+The name comes from beggars dropping their crutches and bandages on entering, being miraculously cured (since nothing was wrong with them):

 Engraving by Jean Lagniet, 1663, zoom